 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XP130 does not feature such an accessory-socket.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
+Both the XP130 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The XP130 was replaced by the Fujifilm XP140, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm XP130 and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.